dirkmo/prim/README.md

 #### IMMEDIATES
 Immediates are not compiled during compilation phase, but executed immediately.

-The syntax is like the copmilation tokens, but immediate mode must be started with `[`.
+The syntax is like the compilation tokens, but immediate mode must be started with `[`.
 Immediate mode can be ended by `]`.

 ##### IMMEDIATE NUMBER
 ```